Have you ever eaten fresh chocolate which was created from cacao beans right in front of you? On a Costa Rica chocolate tour you can

 6 in 1 Rainforest Adventure – Head to Braulio Carrillo National Park for six fun activities (zip-lining, aerial tram, butterfly garden, orchid garden, terrarium, and nature walk).

 There are a million food options in San Jose so it was pretty hard to narrow down our list, but here are a few of our faves….

-La Terreasa French Cuisine: The most perfect little French restaurant located downtown.
-It really feels like you’ve entered France here.
+La Terreasa French Cuisine – The most perfect little French restaurant located downtown.
+It really feels like you’ve entered a Parisian bistro.
 Oh, and the food is incredible.

 – San Jose has a reputation as being dangerous.
 We have never had any problems, but please do not walk around with large amounts of cash, do not flash expensive objects, and please do not walk at night.

-Always get an Uber or taxi.
+Always get a taxi.
 Safety needs to be your number one concern in San Jose.